 Apple introduced its new iPhone 13 series just a few days ago, and all of the handsets in the series are powered by the recently revealed Apple A15 Bionic processor.
 When compared to the Apple A14 Bionic, the new Apple A15 Bionic offers advancements in a variety of areas, including enhanced visual performance, improved CPU performance, and greater efficiency.
-Exynos 2100, on the other hand, is the most powerful chipset from Samsung Exynos, with improvements in a variety of areas.
+Exynos 2100, on the other hand, is the most powerful chipset from Samsung Exynos, with improvements in various areas.
 In this article, we’ll compare the two chipsets.
-Let the war between Exynos 2100 and Apple A15 Bionic begins.
+Let the war between the Exynos 2100 and Apple A15 Bionic begin.

 Apple A15 Bionic vs Samsung Exynos 2100